hungtran84/killercoda-istio/rate-limiting/init/init.md

+# Setting up your environment

+⏳ Please wait while your environment is being prepared...

+This includes:
+- Starting Kubernetes cluster
+- Installing Istio service mesh
+- Setting up necessary configurations

+This process may take a few minutes.
+Once complete, you'll see a "Environment is ready!" message.

 # Istio Rate Limiting

 Welcome to the Istio Rate Limiting scenario!
 This environment provides a fully configured Kubernetes cluster with Istio service mesh installed and ready to use.